gabrieloliverio/gabrieloliverio.github.io/_posts/2016-07-01-why-should-you-log.md

 structures that allow you to handle log entries based on its severity level.
-This way, you can use a file handler to store logs with severity Info to Critical in your filesystem and an email handler, to send an email message to your team with log entries with Critical severity level.
+This way, you can use a file handler to store logs with severity Info to Critical in your filesystem and an email handler, to send an email message to your team with log entries with Critical severity level, for example.

 Most of the logging frameworks support a myriad of handlers that allow you send your log entries to other tools, such as [Slack](https://slack.com),